kestra-io/docs/content/blogs/2024-03-19-oltp-databases-guide.md

 Please do give some serious thought to an automation solution for all the database related coding, scripting and SQLing.
 It’s saved my sanity more times than I can count and the QA team loves it!
 Using a workflow orchestration platform like Kestra makes this kind of automation ridiculously easy.

 Whatever you do, keep a close watch on complexity and give a shout when it starts to grow in the dark corners of your shop like!

+Join the Slack [community](https://kestra.io/slack) if you have any questions or need assistance.
+Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.
+Check the code in our [GitHub repository](https://github.com/kestra-io/kestra) and give us a star if you like the project.